oamg/rhc-worker-script/README.md

 ```
 ## FAQ

-### Are there special environment variables that worker uses?
+### Are there special environment variables used by `rhc-worker-bash`?

 There is one special variable that must be set in order to run our worker and that is `YGG_SOCKET_ADDR`, this variable value is set by `rhcd` via `--socket-addr` option.

-Other than that there are no special variables, however if executed bash script contained some `content_vars` (like the example above), then during the execution of the script are all environment variables always prefixed with `RHC_WORKER_`and unset after the bash script completes.
+Other than that there are no special variables, however if downloaded yaml file contained `content_vars` (like the example above), then before the execution of the bash script (`content`) all such variables are set as environment variables and prefixed with `RHC_WORKER_`, after script execution is done they are unset.

-### Can I somehow change behavior of worker? e.g. different destination for logs?
+### Can I change behavior of `rhc-worker-bash`? e.g. different destination for logs?

 Yes, some values can be changed if config exists at `/etc/rhc/workers/rhc-worker-bash.yml`, **the config must have valid yaml format**, see all available fields below.